jonn-smith/dotfiles/README.md

 I have opted for this level of automation so that I can easily script out anthing I'm going to do more than twice.

-## WARNING
+## SECURITY WARNING

 The above description should sound dangerous to you.
-This is somewhat dangerous.
+This _is_ somewhat dangerous.
 By building this repo in this manner I'm sacrificing some security for a lot of convenience.

 Be warned - using this setup makes you more vulnerable to certain attacks / nefarious